Amina-UA/NAtMort/README.md

 Natural Mortality
 Overview
-Natural mortality (M) refers to the rate at which organisms in a population die due to causes other than fishing or human harvest.
-It is a key component in population dynamics models, particularly in fisheries science and ecological studies.
+Natural mortality (M) is a critical concept in understanding the dynamics of biological populations.
+It represents the rate at which individuals in a population die due to natural causes, excluding human-related activities such as fishing or harvesting.
+This parameter is essential in fisheries science and ecological research, as it helps scientists model population trends, assess ecosystem health, and make informed management decisions.
+By providing tools and models to estimate this parameter, researchers can gain valuable insights into species' life histories and survival rates, ultimately supporting conservation and resource management efforts.

-This repository provides resources, models, and data for estimating and understanding natural mortality in biological populations.